-The Island Housing Trust is well positioned to finance and implement the proposed activities in our Community Investment Plan.
-Over the past eleven years we have steadily grown our capacity and the support for our work on Martha's Vineyard, developing and maintaining the on-going stewardship of nearly 85 units of ownership and rental housing, increasing our donor base, and increasing community awareness of the need for and success of our work.
+The IHT is well positioned to finance and implement the proposed activities in our CIP.
+Over the past eleven years we have steadily grown our capacity and the support for our work on the Vineyard, developing and maintaining the on-going stewardship of nearly 85 units of ownership and rental housing, increasing our donor base, and increasing community awareness of the need for and success of our work.
 The attached timeline outlines our progress in meeting the significant affordable housing needs on Martha's Vineyard.

 We have maintained strong and stable staff and board leadership.
-Executive Director Philippe Jordi brings 23 years of experience in community development on Martha's Vineyard, first as the senior planner for the Wampanoag Tribe of Gay Head (Aquinnah) then as the executive director of the Dukes County Regional Housing Authority, and now as the executive director of the Island Housing Trust for the past eleven years.
+Executive Director Philippe Jordi brings 25 years of experience in community development on Martha's Vineyard, first as the senior planner for the Wampanoag Tribe of Gay Head (Aquinnah) then as the executive director of the Dukes County Regional Housing Authority, and now as the executive director of the IHT for the past eleven years.
 Derrill Bazzy, Project Director, brings over 30 years of experience working for the Island's leading design-build company, South Mountain Company, as an architectural designer.
-Breeze Tonnesen, Communications Director, brings 40 years of experience working in the private sector and most recently for the architectural firm, Breese Architect, on Martha's Vineyard.
-In 2019, Christopher Anderson was promoted from Development Manager to Development Director and brings his 20+ years of experience as a writer and educator to IHT's fundraising mission.
-Project Analyst Faren Worthington has a background in science and design.
-She holds a Bachelor's of Science degree in Natural Resources from the University of Vermont and a Master's of Science in Ecological Design from The Conway School.
-In addition to her work on project development for IHT, Faren is a 2018-2019 Martha's Vineyard Vision Fellow researching site suitability for affordable housing.
-Development Associate Pam Scott has a Master's of Science in Real Estate Development and a Masters in City Planning.
+Breeze Tonnesen, Communications Director, brings 43 years of experience working in the private sector and most recently for the architectural firm, Breese Architect, on the Vineyard.
+In 2019, Christopher Anderson was promoted from Development Manager to Development Director and brings his 20+ years of experience as a writer and educator to the IHT's fundraising mission.
+In addition to her work on project development for the IHT, Faren is a 2018-2019 Martha's Vineyard Vision Fellow researching site suitability for affordable housing.
+Development Associate Pam Scott has a Master of Science degree in Real Estate Development and a Master's degree in City Planning.
 Pam also has an extensive background in real estate project management and owner's representative services to residential, commercial and non-profit entities.

-Our Board of Directors represents each of the six towns, the regional housing authority, homeowners, and the community at large.
+Our Board of Directors are residents from each of the six towns, the regional housing authority, homeowners, and the community at large.
 Board President Doug Ruskin, a West Tisbury resident, is a business management consultant and former board president of Habitat for Humanity-Martha's Vineyard.
 An example of the Board's expertise is our board clerk Peter Freeman, an attorney who specializes in affordable housing development who is a seasonal Tisbury resident.

-A major component of our development work has been building eco-friendly houses that blend into surrounding neighborhoods, designed with high performance energy efficient building standards including a home energy rating (HERS) of 50 or less (i.e. large R-value insulation in walls, roof, and foundations, water conserving fixtures or features, high efficiency air source heat pumps, heat recovery ventilation system adequate to provide constant fresh air, triple glaze energy efficient windows, and Energy Star qualified lighting).
+A major component of our development work has been building eco-friendly houses that blend into surrounding neighborhoods, designed with high performance energy efficient building standards including a home energy rating (HERS) of 50 or less (i.e., large R-value insulation in walls, roof, and foundations, water conserving fixtures or features, high efficiency air source heat pumps, heat recovery ventilation systems adequate to provide constant fresh air, triple glaze energy efficient windows, and Energy Star qualified lighting).
 Given the high costs of energy on the Island, this level of energy efficiency and durable building materials have made our houses very affordable to maintain and thus more affordable in the long-run.
-We have also designed our developments based on conservation based affordable housing principles that cluster housing both to protect land and increase efficiency.
+We have also designed our developments using conservation based affordable housing principles that cluster housing both to protect land and increase efficiency.
 Local designers have worked closely with us to design attractive and durable homes that fit the local landscape, and are on or near local bus routes.
+Working with local engineers we have begun integrating new enhance septic system technologies to drastically reduce nitrogen from our septic system located in nitrogen sensitive watersheds.